synesthesiam/voice2json/docs/install.md

 ## From Source

 `voice2json` uses [autoconf](https://www.gnu.org/software/autoconf/) to facilitate building from source.
+You will need Python 3.7 and some common build tools like `gcc`.

 Once you've cloned the [the repository](https://github.com/synesthesiam/voice2json), the build steps should be familiar:

 ```bash
 $ git clone https://github.com/synesthesiam/voice2json